ebdemoll/IDKWWDYW/README.md

 List of Features:
 ------------------
- - User sign-up/log-in with custom log-in
+ - User sign-up/log-in with custom authorization
  - Ability to create and join a new group or "couple"
  - Ability to send an email invitation to another person
  - Ability to follow link in invitation to sign up or log in and join group
  - Ability for each user in a group to input preferences for dinner
  - Recommendation generated using Yelp API
  - Recommendation section of show page live updates with React so users on any browser will see it as soon as it is available